crossplane/docs/content/v1.11/getting-started/provider-gcp-part-2.md

 This section creates a _[Composition](#create-a-composition)_, _[Composite Resource Definition](#define-a-composite-resource)_ and a _[Claim](#create-a-claim)_
-to create a custom Kubernetes API to create AWS resources.
+to create a custom Kubernetes API to create GCP resources.
 This custom API is a _Composite Resource_ (XR) API.

 ## Prerequisites